natanaelsiregar/Sr_SE_Natanael-Jansudin-Siregar_Technical-Assessment_241003/Technical Assessment I/README.md

 ```

 ### Example
-To generate an arithmetic sequence with 5 terms (starting from 2 with a difference of 3):
+To generate an arithmetic sequence with 7 terms
 ```bash
 Input: 7
 Output: 2,5,8,11,14,17,20